Negatrin/Mutlimodal_tb_detection/README.md

 ## Conclusion

-This project showcases the effectiveness of deep learning models like DenseNet and Efficient ViT for medical image classification.
-Grad-CAM visualizations enhance interpretability, making these models suitable for real-world applications in healthcare.
+This project showcases the effectiveness of deep learning models like DenseNet and Efficient ViT for medical image classification. **Grad-CAM visualizations** enhance interpretability, making these models suitable for real-world applications in healthcare. **SHAP feature importance** adds further transparency to symptom-based models, improving their clinical applicability.
+The final improvement by combining **Efficient ViT** and **Symptoms Score Dataset** with an MLP has shown improved performance, providing a robust framework for disease classification.
 Future work could explore additional datasets, hyperparameter optimization, and techniques like self-supervised learning.

 ---